vshotarov/lamya/docs/source/index.rst

 .. note::
    If no ``--content_directory`` flag is provided, ``./content`` will be used.
    Additionally the ``--build_directory`` flag can be used to specify where to build the site.
-For more info about flags have a look at the full `CLI reference`.
+For more info about flags have a look at the full :doc:`cli-reference`.

 Build script
 ~~~~~~~~~~~~